dsc-courses/dsc30-2023-su/projects/primer.md

 <video controls muted class="module full-width" style="aspect-ratio: 1580/904"><source src="https://resources.jetbrains.com/help/img/idea/2023.1/create-test.mp4" type="video/mp4"></video>

+{: .deliverable }
+Write at least two test cases for `findCommonPrefixes` in a single test function.

+{: .deliverable}
-Test the `sieve` by iterating over valid inputs for `start` and `end` with value less than 100 and comparing the result to your `foo` function, which also computes all the prime numbers in the same interval.
+Write a test case for the `sieve` by iterating over all valid inputs for `start` and `end` less than 100 and then comparing the result to your `foo` function, which also computes all the prime numbers within the same interval.